-St Werburgh's and St Columba's Catholic Primary School will ensure that images of children used within publications, publicity and on the website has written parental consent prior to any images being taken and used.
-This consent will be obtained in line with school's annual data collection process.
+St Werburgh's and St Columba's Catholic Primary school will ensure that images of children used within publications, publicity and on the website has written parental consent prior to any images being taken and used.
+This consent will be obtained in line with school's data collection process which is completed on registration.
+This consent can be withdrawn by the carer/ parent at any point.